codegangsta/Astroneer/docs/dialogue/scene_13_hidden_passions.md

 ## Aria's Follow-up Responses

 [AriaPassionResponseToAppreciative]
-Aria: "Grounded, or maybe just keeping my sanity in the vastness of it all.
+"Grounded, or maybe just keeping my sanity in the vastness of it all.
 Those passions remind me there's more to life than just metal and circuits."

 [AriaPassionResponseToIntrigued]
-Aria: "Defying the norm is what I do best, Cap.
+"Defying the norm is what I do best, Cap.
 Why should my hobbies be any different?
 They're the fuel for my creative engine."

 [AriaPassionResponseToTeasing]
-Aria: "A woman of many layers—that's me.
+"A woman of many layers—that's me.
 Life's too short for one-dimensional characters, don't you think?"

 [AriaPassionResponseToChallenging]
-Aria: "They're not just escapes; they're part of who I am.
+"They're not just escapes; they're part of who I am.
 Racing and music, they help me find balance.
 They're my personal rebellion against the routine."